gokulpch/Contrail_Kubernetes_AWS_Ansible-Boto/README.md

       ```

-### Ansible - Specific Usage
+### Ansible - Specific Usage (not a part of regular install)

+In case of script failures, users can start, exclude/include tasks:

 a.
-Just run the “upgrade” and “installdocker” part of the playbook
+To run specifc tasks example : “upgrade” and “installdocker” part of the playbook

 ```ansible-playbook example.yml --tags "configuration,packages"```